David Aaronovitch: Career in journalism

 Aaranovitch began his media career in the early 1980s as a television researcher and later producer for the ITV programme Weekend World.
-In 1988, he began working at the BBC as founding editor of the political current affairs programme On the Record.
+In 1988, he began working for the BBC as founding editor of the political current affairs programme On the Record.

 He moved to print journalism in 1995, working for The Independent and The Independent on Sunday as chief leader writer, television critic, parliamentary sketch writer, and columnist until the end of 2002.

 He began contributing to The Guardian and The Observer in 2003 as a columnist and feature writer.
 Aaronovitch's columns appeared in The Guardians G2 section.
 His desire for his pieces to appear on the main comment pages, according to Peter Wilby, was reportedly vetoed by the section editor, Seumas Milne, although Aaronovitch himself does not know if Milne was involved in the decision.
+From June 2005, he wrote a regular column for The Times.
+He was let go in March 2023, the stated reason being a desire on the part of the editor for "new ideas".
+His replacement was Juliet Samuel, formerly of The Telegraph.

-Since June 2005, he has written a regular column for The Times that he set to depart from in March 2023 following an announcement he made in January 2023 on Twitter.
-He has also been a columnist for The Jewish Chronicle.
-In addition, Aaronovitch has written for a variety of other major British news and opinion publications, such as the New Statesman.
-In addition, he has written for New Humanist, and is an "honorary associate" of its publisher, the Rationalist Association.
+Aaronovitch has also been a columnist for The Jewish Chronicle.
+In addition, he has written for a variety of other major British news and opinion publications, such as the New Statesman.
+He has written for New Humanist, and is an "honorary associate" of its publisher, the Rationalist Association.

 Aaronovitch also presents or contributes to radio and television programmes, including the BBC's Have I Got News for You and BBC News 24.
 In 2004 he presented The Norman Way, a three-part BBC Radio 4 documentary looking at régime change in 1066.

 Aaronovitch also hosted the BBC series The Blair Years (2007), which examined the prime ministership of Tony Blair.
 Some journalists were unimpressed with Aaronovitch or dismissed the series.